ycpcs/ece335-fall2025/lectures/lecture04.md

 > >
 > > ¬*R* → ¬(*W* ∧ ¬*S*)
 > >
-> > which is the converse and thus not equivalent to the original.
+> > which is the contrapositive of the *converse* and thus not equivalent to the original.

 Biconditionals (if and only if)
 ===============================